kolaowalska/graph-complexity-reduction-framework/README.md

 * __visualization__: basic metric value plots and graph figures

 ### system architecture
-the framework is built using domain-driven design principles and organized into distinct layers to ensure that experimental logic remains decoupled from infrastructure concerns. the plugin-driven architecture ensures flexibility and makes the program open for future extension.
+the framework is built using domain-driven design principles and organized into distinct layers to ensure that experimental logic remains decoupled from infrastructure concerns. the plugin-forward architecture is highly adaptable and makes the program open for future extension.

-- `domain` layer contains the core truth of the system, such as the `Graph` model, `Metric` definitions, and the abstract `GraphTransform` logic; it is purely focused on graph theory and the mathematics behind the graph algorithms
+- `src/domain/` layer contains the core truth of the system, such as the `Graph` model, `Metric` definitions, and the abstract `GraphTransform` logic; it is purely focused on graph theory and the mathematics behind the graph algorithms
-- `application` layer orchestrates the workflow via the `ExperimentService`, handling the "business logic" of running a research job without needing to know how graphs are stored and where they come from
+- `src/application/` layer orchestrates the workflow via the `ExperimentService`, handling the "business logic" of running a research job without needing to know how graphs are stored and where they come from
-- `infrastructure` layer takes care of details like reading graphs (`GraphGateway`), persisting results (`Repository`), and managing database transactions (`UnitofWork`)
+- `src/infrastructure/` layer takes care of details like reading graphs (`GraphGateway`), persisting results (`Repository`), and managing database transactions (`UnitOfWork`)
-- `interface` layer provides entry points for the user including a CLI for automated batches and an API for potential integration with web dashboards
+- `src/interface/` layer provides entry points for the user including a CLI for automated batches and an API for potential integration with web dashboards

 ### the pipeline
 the program follows a defined lifecycle for every experiment.